QUIQQER/products/README.md

 Produktverwaltung
 ========

-Erstellen Sie Ihren Shop mit den QUIQQER Produkten.
+Create your shop with QUIQQER products.
-QUIQQER Produkte sind flexible Produkte welche flexible Eigenschaften besitzen können.
+QUIQQER products are flexible products which can have flexible properties.

-Paketname:
+Package name:

     quiqqer/products